 NMS Product Definitions

-All NMS products delivered to the PDS are in tabular format with space-delimited columns or as ASCII text files.
+All NMS products delivered to the PDS are in “spreadsheet” format with comma-delimited columns or as ASCII text files.
 These products are described in Table 3.
 Deliveries will be made to PDS in accordance with the schedule defined in the LADEE NMS PDS Interface Control Document.

 Data Product Detailed Description and Format

 Data generated by the NMS instrument will be organized in products according to their processing state.
-NMS data processing pipeline adders to the nomenclature of product definition set by the LADEE project (Table-2).
+NMS data processing pipeline adheres to the nomenclature of product definition set by the LADEE project (Table 2).

 Table 2: LADEE Data Processing Levels